Chocolate Pecan Pie

 My one problem with Thanksgiving?

 This Chocolate Pecan Pie recipe is so easy, especially if you make the pie shell ahead of time.
 Here’s my recipe for Best Ever Pie Crust, which is surprisingly simple and ultra flaky.
+There’s tons of tips and a step-by-step video on how to roll out pie dough in that post.
 If making homemade pie dough intimidates you, check out my helpful Top 10 Pie Tips post here.

 More Pie Recipes: